scipy-conference/scipy_proceedings/papers/justin_fisher/justin_fisher.rst

 Coupled buffers experience no slowdown at all for NumPy operations on the buffers, which are usually the operations for which speed is most crucial (goal N1).
 Coupling may cause slight slowdown accessing or changing attributes from the object side though, because these operations are redirected to the relevant portion of the buffer.
 This slowdown might be significant by NumPy standards, but not by the standards usually applicable for Python code that operates on objects one at a time.

 4.2.
-Coupling Pandas Dataframes and SQL-Style Queries.
+Coupling Pandas Dataframes.
 =================================

 Pandas' ``dataframe`` is a subclass of NumPy's ``ndarray``, so slices of dataframes are themselves NumPy arrays, and hence can be coupled to ObjArray attributes, e.g. using ``OA.couple_to_array('x', df.x)``.
 Hence, Pandas users can straight-forwardly employ ObjArray too.
 (Future versions of ObjArray may further streamline this integration, e.g., allowing coupling of multiple attributes at once, or even coupling all attributes labeled in a dataframe.)
 Coupled dataframes can allow Pandas users to write full-fledged OOP code, and to have its execution automatically produce the appropriate changes in a dataframe, while changes in the dataframe similarly automatically effectively produce changes in object attributes.
 This also allows Pandas users to employ objects that participate in class hierarchies, that possess some (non-coupled) attributes of arbitrary size, and that possess other (coupled) attributes that are situated in a dataframe for fast NumPy or Pandas operations.

-This form of coupling can also allow for SQL-style queries of attributes of objects in an ObjArray, using Crouching Alchemy Hidden Pandas to query the coupled dataframe.
-[Atr05]_ This would allow one to deal with arrayed objects as Python objects, and/or to access their attributes as NumPy arrays or Pandas Dataframes, and/or to query them SQL-style, with all synchronization between these different views of the same underlying data being done automatically behind the scenes.

 5. Benchmarking.
 -----------------